theiagen/public_health_bioinformatics/.github/ISSUE_TEMPLATE/bug-report.md

 ### :repeat: How to Reproduce

+- Was this run on the Terra platform?
+  - Terra on GCP or Azure?
+- Or were the workflows run locally using `miniwdl` or `cromwell`?
+  - **What was the exact command was used to launch the workflow?**
+- If possible, we may ask you to share your Terra workspace with us.
+Usually READER access is sufficient, but we may ask for WRITER access if we need to make changes to the workspace to reproduce the issue.

 <!-- Please describe the steps needed to reproduce the observed behavior. -->

 ### :fishing_pole_and_fish: Expected Behavior